JustCarmen/justblack/README.md

 JustBlack Theme for webtrees
 ============================

+PLEASE NOTE: [THE JUSTLIGHT THEME FOR WEBTREES 2](https://github.com/JustCarmen/webtrees-theme-justlight) CONTAINS A COLOR PALETTE IN DARK/ORANGE COLOR SCHEME SIMILIAR TO THE COLORS USED IN THIS THEME.

+DEVELOPMENT FOR THE JUSTBLACK THEME AS A STAND ALONE MODULE IN WEBTREES 2 HAS BEEN DISCONTINUED.

+---

 This theme requires [webtrees 1.7.x](https://github.com/fisharebest/webtrees).
 Download the latest stable release of this theme [here](https://github.com/JustCarmen/justblack/releases/latest).

 Download the latest stable relase for webtrees 1.4.x here: https://github.com/JustCarmen/justblack/releases/tag/1.4.4